myTerminal/myterminal-controls/README.md

 * Key combination information
 * Text to be displayed in the controls window
 * Function to be executed against the key combination

-## Let me know

-Let me know your suggestions on improving *myterminal-controls* at ismail@teamfluxion.com

-Thank you!